-After yet another battle with the Nokeans, I have decided it’s time to address some of this misplaced hatred towards gods.
-In every pantheon in nearly every religion, the gods do things that we humans know to be wrong.
-Every one from Greek, to Egyptian, to Norse, AND Christian, have gods doing things we would not dare do. (or at least hopefully not).
-So why then do we insist on naming one god from each group as the bad guy?
+After yet another battle with the Nokeans, I have decided it’s time to address some of this misplaced hatred towards certain gods.
+In every pantheon, in nearly every religion, the gods do things that we humans know to be wrong.
+Every one from Greek, to Egyptian, to Norse, AND Christian, have gods doing things we would not dare do (or at least hopefully not).
+So why, then, do we insist on naming one god from each group as the bad guy?
 Its simple, we here in the modern world had our pagan history handed to us by those outside the paths who had an agenda.
-Even when the stories are told and not indicating something terrible, people still see it that way because that is what the christian scholars told us it meant.
+Even when the stories are told and not indicating something terrible, people still see it that way simply because that is what the christian scholars told us it meant.
 That’s it.
-Many people view Hades as this terrible greek-satan, opposition to the head god, Zeus.
+Many people view Hades as this terrible greek-satan who is the opposition to the head god, Zeus.
 Are there any original myths that tell us this?
 No. The Disney versions say this.
 The movies of our time say this.
-Our literature teachers told us this is what it meant.
+Our literature teachers in school told us this is what it meant.
 But none of the stories say that.
-The same is true with the Norse.
+The same is true with Norse mythology.
 Too many of us have been told this is what it says, and this is what it means, for so long, that people instinctively read it expecting it to say and mean just that.
 But, when read without that idea in mind, you quickly realize all the gods did messed up things.
 In ancient Egyptian mythology, Auset (Isis) caused Ra to be bitten by a venomous snake that would cause him to die, for the sole purpose of getting him to tell her his true name so that she would have all the same power he does in exchange for healing him.
 Do we hate her?
 Was she evil?
 No, she was one of the high ones.
 In Greek myth, Zeus raped multiple women.
-And in turn, his wife Hera was so jealous that she punished the women he raped instead of him (and tried to off any of the offspring too).
+And in turn, his wife Hera was so jealous that she punished the women he raped instead of him (and tried to kill off any of their offspring too).
 Do we despise them and call them evil?
 No. They too, are head gods.
 In Norse tales, Odin drugged and raped a woman; made nine slaves fight to the death so he could obtain mead; had Fenrir, Jormungandr, and Hela kidnapped as children and cast away; and killed two innocent sons and bound their father with their entrails because he was mad at their father.
 Do we call him evil?
 No. Again, he’s “The high one”.